qaviinan/linkageLM/README.md

 The module integrates seamlessly into data processing workflows and leverages advanced tools such as the Record-linkage library for data comparison and Embedchain for embedding management.
 It is designed with usability in mind, enabling easy integration and customization.

 ---

 ## Features

-- Fuzzy matching using data embeddings.
+- Comprehensive fuzzy matching using multiple methods.
 - Management of missing values in datasets.
 - Integration with LLAMA 3 API for advanced matching capabilities.
 - Embedding operations using Embedchain.